Berod bei Wallmerod: Economy and infrastructure

 Right near the municipality runs Bundesstraße 8 linking Altenkirchen (Westerwald) and Limburg an der Lahn.
 The nearest Autobahn interchange is Diez on the A 3 (Cologne-Frankfurt am Main), some 10 km away.
 The nearest InterCityExpress stop is at the railway station at Montabaur on the Cologne-Frankfurt high-speed rail line.

+The Cross Westerwald railway passes Berod, although nowadays it is only in service for fright trains from Montabaur to Wallmerod.

+The village is located in the transport association Verkehrsverbund Rhein-Mosel, zone number 423.